rpalermodrums/ryanpalermo-dot-dev/src/assets/posts/v1__20240905__music-tech-relationship.md

-# The Intersection of Music and Software Engineering
+# Music and Software Engineering

-## Introduction

 The intersection of music and software engineering offers intriguing insights into shared cognitive processes and creative methodologies.
 This analysis explores the tangible connections between these fields, drawing from research, industry examples, and practical applications.

 ## Shared Cognitive Processes

 Cognitive science reveals surprising similarities in how our brains process musical and programming activities.
 A study by Slevc et al. (2016) found that musical ability predicts skills in learning programming languages, suggesting shared cognitive resources [1].

-Key similarities include:
+I have found the following crossover qualities between music and software to be true in my own experience:

 1. Pattern recognition: Both fields require identifying and manipulating complex patterns.
 2. Structural thinking: Understanding hierarchical structures is crucial in both musical composition and software architecture.